Lhayes32/Telemedicine-Application/README.md

 This application was designed to be used as an online web portal for patients and doctors to create appointments for online doctor visits.
 The application serves the following purposes:

+** Special Notes ***
-** Special Note: Please contact a server admin if you would like to register as a doctor. ***
+- Please contact a server admin if you would like to register as a doctor.
+- For testing purposes, please use email: Test123@gmail.com password: test123

 ### Appointments
 Both patients and doctors can create appointments with one another.
 Doctors can only create appointments with patients, and patients can only create appointments with doctors.
 This is to ensure our project is being used for the right purposes.
 Appointments can be cancelled at anytime, by either the initial sender or receiver.
 Cancelled voids the option for video chat, but keeps the option open for text chat.
 Appointments are automatically deleted by the server by the next day.
 Cancelled appointments still show after they are cancelled, and are deleted along with the outdated appointments.